In Vermont, you must be Registered or Licensed to provide care for children from more than two families.

 Send any additional paperwork that's required

-You'll also need to complete a Criminal record check form(s) for everyone in your home and other caregivers/substitutes over the age of 15 below and send it to your licensing technician;
+You'll also need to complete a Criminal record check form(s) for everyone in your home and other caregivers/substitutes over the age of 15, and a census form on all people who are in the home that are 15 years or younger, and send it to your licensing technician;

 We conduct a home visit and then process your application